GitHub badges! (PHP repository) - Tutorial with Travis and GitHub

 Disclaimer : If you don’t know what are badges I’d suggest a quick view to https://poser.pugx.org which is a open source project with badges for PHP projects.
 Also for this post I’m assume you have a experience with GitHub already and know how to commit, push, pull or use GitHub from web interface.

-Repository used for this post you can find here.
+The repository used for this post can be found here.
 Badges that we’re going to use:

 • Build Status